First-Ever Evictions Database Shows: 'We're In the Middle Of A Housing Crisis'

 Desmond won a Pulitzer Prize in 2017 for his book, Evicted: Poverty and Profit in the American City.
 His latest project is The Eviction Lab, a team of researchers and students at Princeton University dedicated to amassing the nation's first-ever database of eviction.
 To date, the Lab had collected 83 million records from 48 states and the District of Columbia.

-"We're in the middle of a housing crisis and that means more and more people are giving more and more of their income to rent and utilities," Desmond says.
+"We're in the middle of a housing crisis, and that means more and more people are giving more and more of their income to rent and utilities," Desmond says.
 "Our hope is that we can take this problem that's been in the dark and bring it into the light."

 Interview Highlights